UNODISASTER/UNODisaster/README.md

 As a result, all of these concerns, opportunities, methods, and consequences remain unanswered, unnoticed, and are mostly without consequence for EM.
 Mostly without consequence because the need grows daily.
 With each iteration of mobile device, chip, and innovation in ICTs, the average consumer moves away from telephone calls.
 They move to messaging apps, away from television to streaming media, and in conjunction with the growing threat provided by information communication technologies which was developed quickly and has created new types of vulnerabilities.

+### Work done in this cateogory
+LaLone, Nicolas, Z. Toups, and Andrea Tapia.
+"The structure of citizen bystander offering behaviors immediately after the Boston marathon bombing."
+(2020).
+LaLone, Nicolas J., Jess Kropczynski, and Andrea H. Tapia.
+"The Symbiotic Relationship of Crisis Response Professionals and Enthusiasts as Demonstrated by Reddit's User-Interface Over Time."
+ISCRAM.
+2018.

 <a name="STISIG"></a>
 ## Science and Technology Integration or What Could be Integrated with EM Practice+